jeremydaly/lambda-api/README.md

 const api = require('lambda-api')({ version: 'v1.0', base: 'v1' });
 ```

-**IMPORTANT:** Upgrading to v0.3.0 requires either removing the `new` keyword or switching to the one-line format.
+**IMPORTANT:** Upgrading from <v0.3.0 requires either removing the `new` keyword or switching to the one-line format.
 This provides more flexibility for instantiating Lambda API in future releases.

 ## Lambda Proxy Integration
 Lambda Proxy Integration is an option in API Gateway that allows the details of an API request to be passed as the `event` parameter of a Lambda function.
 A typical API Gateway request event with Lambda Proxy Integration enabled looks like this: